How to Manage Cash Flow in Retail: Strategies to Keep Your Business Profitable

 Returns represent negative cash flow that compounds seasonal vulnerability.
 For fashion retailers, strong December sales may result in refunds flowing out in January, creating negative cash flow precisely when inventory needs for the next season are highest.

-- Build return assumptions into your cash flow forecasts: Use category-specific rates since apparel returns run higher than housewares, and online returns exceed in-store.
+- Build return assumptions into your cash flow forecasts using category-specific rates since apparel returns run higher than housewares, and online returns exceed in-store.

-- Reserve a portion of peak-season cash specifically for return processing: Set aside funds during December so January refunds don't affect your ability to order spring inventory.
+- Reserve a portion of peak-season cash specifically for return processing by setting aside funds during December so January refunds don't affect your ability to order spring inventory.

-- Offer store credit or exchanges before cash refunds: Keep capital in the business while maintaining customer relationships and reducing the immediate cash drain.
+- Offer store credit or exchanges before cash refunds to keep capital in the business while maintaining customer relationships and reducing the immediate cash drain.

-- Consider restocking fees on non-defective returns: Offset processing costs without refusing returns entirely, making the policy clear at purchase time.
+- Consider restocking fees on non-defective returns to offset processing costs without refusing returns entirely, making the policy clear at purchase time.

 The discipline part is setting aside cash during December when sales feel strong, knowing that a portion will flow back out as refunds in January.
 That reserved capital prevents the cash crunch that happens when returns and new inventory orders collide.